VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Method

-We design four reward functions to guide the model's learning comprehensively from different dimensions.
-To optimize the model's policy with these rewards, we employ the Generative Representational Policy Optimization (GRPO)~\cite{deepseekmath} algorithm for fine-tuning the model.
+To make the model follow the proposed inference chain, we design four complementary reward functions to guide the model's learning.
+We employ the Group Relative Policy Optimization (GRPO) algorithm~\cite{deepseekmath} for model training.

-\textbf{Format Reward.} This reward aims to ensure that the model's output strictly adheres to the \texttt{<think></think><answer></answer>} format.
-A positive reward is given if the model generates the complete structure.
-The reward function is as follows:
+~\\ \textbf{Format Reward.} This reward aims to ensure that the model's output strictly adheres to the \textit{<think><answer>} format.
+A positive reward is assigned only if the model generates the complete structural tags.
+The reward function is defined as:

-\textbf{OCR Reward.} This reward is used to evaluate the accuracy of the content in the \texttt{<think>} block.
-We compare the text generated by the model in \texttt{<think>} with the actual text on the slide.
-We calculate the reward using the Word Error Rate (WER).
-If the sample is in Chinese, each character is treated as a word.
-To ensure the reward is non-negative, we apply a clipping mechanism that prevents it from going below zero.
-We denote the text in the \texttt{<think>} block as $T_t$, and the text on the slide as $T_s$.
-The reward function is as follows:
+\textbf{OCR Reward.} This reward evaluates the visual perception quality in the ``Look'' phase by comparing the text generated in the \textit{<think>} block ($T_t$) with the ground truth slide text ($T_s$).
+We use the Word Error Rate (WER) as the metric, treating each Chinese character as a word where applicable.
+The reward is normalized and clipped to ensure non-negativity:

-\textbf{ASR Reward.} This reward is used to evaluate the overall quality of the final transcription text in the \texttt{<answer>} block.
-We compare the output in <answer> with the ground truth speech transcription.
-Similarly, we apply the same clipping mechanism in ASR reward.
-We denote the text in the \texttt{<answer>} as $T_a$ block, and the ground truth speech transcription as $T_g$.
-The reward function is as follows:
+\textbf{ASR Reward.} This reward assesses the transcription quality in the ``Listen'' phase by comparing the output in the \textit{<answer>} block ($T_a$) with the ground truth speech transcription ($T_g$).
+Similarly, it is derived from the WER:

-\textbf{Visual Anchoring Reward.} This reward in the VAPO is responsible for establishing a connection between the \texttt{<think>} and \texttt{<answer>} blocks.
-This reward specifically incentivizes the model to correctly use the named entities recognized in the \texttt{<think>} block within the \texttt{<answer>} block.
-The calculation process is as follows.
-First, we extract the set of correctly identified entities $E_{\text{think}}$ from the output of the \texttt{<think>}.
-Then, we calculate the F1 score of this entity set $E_{\text{think}}$ in the output of the \texttt{<answer>}.
-The reward function is as follows:
+\textbf{Visual Anchoring Reward.} This reward bridges the ``Look'' and ``Listen'' phases by incentivizing the model to ground spoken entities in the visual context.
+Let $E_{target}$ be the set of critical entities present in both the ground truth slide and the ground truth speech transcript.
+Let $E_{gen}$ be the subset of $E_{target}$ that successfully appears in both the generated \textit{<think>} and \textit{<answer>} blocks.
+The reward is defined as recall of these target anchors:

-This reward encourages the model to reference and utilize the slide information, effectively mitigating the issue of disjoint processing between the "seeing" and "hearing".
+This formulation encourages the model to explicitly capture and utilize the visual cues that are relevant to the current speech.

-Finally, the model's total reward is defined as a weighted sum of the four rewards described above:
+~\\ Finally, the total reward is defined as a weighted sum of the four components, where $\lambda_i$ denotes the weighting hyperparameter for each reward: